nikosgiov/orca/README.md

 ### Mobile App (UI & State)
 For the mobile interface, the app is built using Flutter and follows an MVVM-style state management approach leveraging the `Provider` package.

-- **State Management:** The business logic is decoupled from the UI layers into dedicated Providers (e.g., `AppProvider`, `CreateContainerProvider`, `LogsNotificationsProvider`).
+- **State Management:** The business logic is decoupled from the UI layers into dedicated Providers (e.g., `AppConfigProvider`, `CreateContainerProvider`, `LogsNotificationsProvider`).
 These providers act as ViewModels, reacting to user intents, orchestrating API calls to the Go backend, and notifying listeners to trigger UI rebuilds downstream.
+- **Dependency Injection:** Core services and repositories are registered and retrieved using `get_it`, providing a clean, decoupled service locator pattern.
+- **Routing:** Navigation is handled declaratively using `go_router`, offering robust deep-linking and route management.
+- **Localization:** The app is configured for internationalization using Flutter's native `gen_l10n` approach.
 - **UI Layer:** The views (Screens and continuous widgets) strictly observe the Provider states.
 Leveraging specialized widgets for features like live telemetry charts (`fl_chart`) and WebSocket terminal emulation (`xterm`), the UI reacts seamlessly.
 - **Native Experience:** Includes a custom glassmorphism design system to deliver a visually premium, native-feeling app experience tailored for both Android and iOS.